titipata/detecting-scientific-claim/README.md

 We point data location to Amazon S3 directly in `pubmed_rct.json` so you do not need to download the data locally.
 Change `cuda_device` to `-1` in `pubmed_rct.json` if you want to run on CPU.
+There are more experiments available in `experiments` folder.

 **Note** that you have to remove `output` folder first before running.

 ## Predicting discourse

-We trained the LSTM model on structured abstracts from Pubmed to predict discourse (`RESULTS`, `METHODS`, `CONCLUSIONS`, `BACKGROUND`, `OBJECTIVE`) from a given sentence.
+We trained the Bidirectional LSTM model on structured abstracts from Pubmed to predict discourse probability (`RESULTS`, `METHODS`, `CONCLUSIONS`, `BACKGROUND`, `OBJECTIVE`) of a given sentence.
 You can download trained model from Amazon S3

 ```bash
 wget https://s3-us-west-2.amazonaws.com/pubmed-rct/model.tar.gz